What We Do

 Sign up for our Fellows Flyer

 PiAf is currently accepting applications for yearlong fellowship opportunities with a variety of organizations working across the African continent.
-PiAf Fellows work in service-oriented positions in many different fields, including humanitarian aid, social enterprise, public health, conservation, and education.
-Graduating seniors and young alumni from any accredited U.S. college or university are eligible to apply.
-Continue reading →
+PiAf Fellows work in service-oriented positions in many different fields, including income generation and social entrepreneurship, humanitarian aid, education, post-conflict reconstruction, … Continue reading →

 Want to learn more about Princeton in Africa?
 Watch “Change Makers” – a short video produced by Emmy Award-winner James Blue Continue reading →